 Sonia Levy is a French artist living between London and Iceland.
 After graduating from Villa Arson, École des Beaux–Art de Nice in France, she undertook a post-graduate course at École Nationale Supérieure des Arts Décoratifs in Paris.
-In 2016 she took part in a programme in arts and politic (SPEAP) at Sciences Po in Paris, led by professor Bruno Latour.
+In 2016 she took part in SPEAP, a programme in Political Arts at the School of Public Affairs in Sciences Po Paris, led by professor Bruno Latour.

 My work operates at the intersection of art and the sciences, and focuses mainly on the nonhumans – nonhuman animals, landscape and inorganic others.
-The term nonhuman is not a way of excluding, instead it is an attempt to avoid the separation between society and nature, between humans and things.
+The term nonhuman is not a way of excluding, instead it is an attempt to avoid the separation between society and nature.
 This position involves rejecting Cartesian anthropocentrism, as well as making the distinction between human and nonhuman life forces uncertain and undefined.
-The works — installations, sculpture, drawings and video pieces — traverse the nonhuman realms to register the feeling of being surrounded by others or more abstractly by otherness; to present the spectator with a space where « nature » becomes « culture ».
+The works — installations, sculpture, drawings and video pieces — traverse the nonhuman realms to register the feeling of being surrounded by others or more abstractly by otherness; to present the spectator with a space where « nature » is not separated from « culture ».